 Rental costs on operating leases are charged to expense on a straight-line basis over the lease term.
 Certain operating leases contain rent holidays and escalating rent.
 Rent holidays and escalating rent are considered in determining the straight-line rent expense to be recorded over the lease term.
-Rental
+Rental costs associated with building operating leases that are incurred during the construction of leasehold improvements and to otherwise ready the property for the Company's intended use are recognized as rental expenses and are not capitalized.

-(i) Asset retirement costs
+(j) Asset retirement costs